Endomorphin: Opioids and receptors

-Endomorphins belong to the opiate class of neuropeptides (protein neurotransmitters).
-Opiates are ligands that bind to opioid receptors and exist both as endogenous substances that are generated within the organism and as synthetic molecules.
-Endogenous opiates include endorphins, enkephalins, dynorphins, and endomorphins.
+Endomorphins belong to the opioid class of neuropeptides (protein neurotransmitters).
+Opioids are ligands that bind to opioid receptors and exist both as endogenous substances that are generated within the organism and as synthetic molecules.
+Endogenous opioids include endorphins, enkephalins, dynorphins, and endomorphins.

-Transcription and translation of opiate-encoding genes results in the formation of pre-propeptide opiate precursors, which are modified in the endoplasmic reticulum to become propeptide opiate precursors, transferred to the golgi apparatus, and further modified into the opiate product.
+Transcription and translation of opioid-encoding genes results in the formation of pre-propeptide opioid precursors, which are modified in the endoplasmic reticulum to become propeptide opioid precursors, transferred to the golgi apparatus, and further modified into the opioid product.
 The exact pre-propeptide precursors of endomorphins have not been identified.
 Because the precursors have never been identified and the mechanisms by which the endomorphins are produced have never been clarified, the status of endomorphins as endogenous opioid ligands has to be considered tentative.

 Opioid receptors belong to the G protein-coupled receptor family and include μ, κ, δ, and nociceptinorphanin-FQ receptors.
-While activation of opiate receptors initiates a diverse array of responses, opiates typically serve as depressants, and are widely used and developed as analgesics.
-Additionally, opiate malfunction has been linked to schizophrenia and autism.
+While activation of opioid receptors initiates a diverse array of responses, opioids typically serve as depressants, and are widely used and developed as analgesics.
+Additionally, opioid malfunction has been linked to schizophrenia and autism.
 Endomorphins demonstrate high selectivity and affinity for the μ-opioid receptor, which functions in pain relief and intoxication.